whylabs/whylogs_action/README.md

 ### `constraintsfile`

 **Required** Name of file holding JSON-encoded constraints.
-Constraints assert that a boolean comparison during logging, or assert a boolean comparison on summary statistics.
+Constraints assert that a logged value or summary statistic is within an expected range.
-Each constraint is bound to a column in the data.
-Each column may have multiple constraints.
+Each constraint is bound to a column in the data, and each column may have multiple constraints.
-The supported boolean comparison operators are LT, LE, EQ, NE, GE, GT
+The standard boolean comparison operators are supported -- LT, LE, EQ, NE, GE, GT

 For example,
 ```
 {
   "valueConstraints": {
-    "fico_range_high": {
-      "constraints": [
-        {
-          "name": "value GT 4000",
-          "value": 4000.0,
-          "op": "GT",
-          "verbose": false
-        }
-      ]
-    },
     "loan_amnt": {
       "constraints": [
         {
-          "name": "value LT 548250",
           "value": 548250.0,
-          "op": "LT",
+          "op": "LT"
-          "verbose": false
         },
         {
-          "name": "value LT 2500.0",
           "value": 2500.0,
           "op": "LT",
           "verbose": true